nextauthjs/next-auth/www/docs/configuration/options.md

   },
   // Set to true to use encryption.
 Defaults to false (signing only).
   encryption: true,
+  // You can generate an encryption key by using `npx node-jose-tools newkey -s 256 -t oct -a A256GCM -u enc`
   encryptionKey: "",
   // decryptionKey: encryptionKey,
   decryptionOptions: {